 Consider the Giro ISODE MIPS adult road cycling helmet, for example.
 The Giro ISODE MIPS helmet offers enhanced head protection and pain-free fitting from its operable-using-one-hand Roc Loc Sport System.

 It turns out the price point of the SweatSaver skateboarding helmet isn’t that great after all.
 And you know what?
-This Giro option costs more or less as the SweatSaver helmet.
+This Giro option costs more or less than the SweatSaver helmet.

 There’s a workmanship warranty spanning 180 days.
 Warranty information isn’t something I pay much attention to when it comes to helmets, though.
 Because I can usually return a poor-fitting helmet (even if the return process has me paying a few bucks) or a badly engineered one within the allowed return window period.